djhuangit/djhuangit.github.io/README.md

 ## TODO

-- [ ] Add a project showcase section right after about section
 - [ ] Add more profile cards (Kaggle, HuggingFace, etc.)
 - [ ] Customize blog integration or remove if not using Medium
 - [ ] Add custom logo/favicon
-- [ ] Configure or remove Firebase visitor counter

 ## Credits